-Textbook (required): Precalculus eText with MyMathLabPlus and Explorations and Notes, by Eric Schulz, William L. Briggs, & Lyle L. Cochran.
-It is recommended that you also purchase the optional hard copy.
-Purchase this from the UTA bookstore for a price cut and to get the correct version.
-In Blackboard, there is a handout that explains more about MLP access.
+Textbook (required): Customized version of Math 1421 Precalculus e-Text, by Eric Schulz, William L. Briggs, & Lyle L. Cochran.
+Purchase directly from the UTA bookstore, via the link on Blackboard, for a price cut and to get the correct version.
+In Blackboard, there is a handout that explains more about accessing the materials.
+An optional loose-leaf study guide is available from the UTA bookstore.
+A hard copy of the text is available via Amazon (ISBN-13: 978-0133883107 and ISBN-10: 0133883108).